 For this traction kite to be practical the following is required:

 - Smooth surfaces.

-- A relatively flat form when viewed from the front, not semi circular as the LEI kites.
+- A relatively flat form when viewed from the front, not semi circular as the LEI and SLE kites.

 weight per sq. m, (apart from very strong wind sailing, e g record breaking) say less than 150 g per sq. m, also for large sizes